skip to content

 Petrol tank empty Refil

-Leaky tubing or connections Replace tubing if leaky and tighten all pipe connections at the fuel pump
+Leaky tubing or connections Replace tubing if leaky and tighten all pipe connections at the fuel pump and petrol tank

 Bent or kinked tubing Replace tubing